Scholarship & Tuition Assistance

 - be age 7-17.

 - be physically and mentally capable of participating fully in the camp program.
-Due to the residential nature of the camp program, parents of campers with special physical, mental or dietary needs should contact Cori, Camp Director, prior to applying, to ensure the suitability of the program for his/her child.
+Due to the residential nature of the camp program, parents of campers with special physical, mental or dietary needs should contact Cori, Executive Director, prior to applying, to ensure the suitability of the program for his/her child.

 - demonstrate financial need based on the application and most recent IRS tax return.